LeoVrfb/portfolio/src/content/service/en/site-vitrine.md

 price: 599
 is_best_deal: true
 features:
-  - "Divi Installation and Customization"
+  - "WordPress & Divi Installation"
   - "Hosting Guidance"
-  - "Advanced SEO Optimization"
-  - "Intuitive Navigation"
+  - "Professional Navigation"
-  - "Security and Compliance"
-  - "Legal Notices Included"
+  - "Image Gallery"
   - "Custom Design"
+  - "Security & Compliance"
+  - "Legal Notices"
+  - "Basic SEO Optimization"
   - "Basic Training"
 order: 2
 service_details:
-  - title: "Why Choose a Business Website?"
+  - title: "Why Choose a Showcase Website?"
     content: >
-      A business website is perfect for showcasing your company, services, and products.
-It provides a complete and professional online presence, strengthening your credibility and attractiveness.
+      A showcase website is a professional web presence composed of multiple pages, ideal for presenting your company and services in detail.
+More comprehensive than a landing page, it allows your visitors to explore your business through different well-organized sections.
+    use_cases:
+      - "You want a complete and professional online presence (7-day delivery)"
+      - "You have multiple services or products to showcase"
+      - "You want to share your story and build credibility"
+      - "You need to present a portfolio of your work"
+  - title: "Standard Structure"
+    pages:
+      - "**Home Page** : General presentation and key features"
+      - "**About** : Your story and your team"
+      - "**Services/Products** : Details of your offers"
+      - "**Gallery/Portfolio** : Up to **15 images** included"
+      - "**Contact** : Form and information"
   - title: "What You'll Get:"
     list_items:
-      - "Divi Installation and Customization: Create a complete and professional website."
+      - "**WordPress & Divi Installation** : Installation and Divi theme setup, with up to 5 optimized pages."
-      - "Hosting Guidance: I'll guide you through the process of purchasing domain name and hosting with Hostinger."
+      - "**Hosting Guidance** : Complete assistance with domain name purchase and hosting setup with Hostinger."
-      - "Basic SEO Optimization: Ensure your site is well-ranked to attract maximum visitors."
-      - "Intuitive Navigation: Clear menu and professional footer to facilitate navigation and build trust + contact form."
+      - "**Professional Navigation** : Main menu, structured footer and functional contact form."
-      - "Essential Features: Integration of image galleries, service sections, etc."
+      - "**Image Gallery** : Integration and optimization of up to 15 images of your choice."
-      - "Custom Design: Unique design adapted to your brand image."
+      - "**Custom Design** : Theme customization according to your brand colors and business sector."
-      - "Security and Compliance: SSL-HTTPS installation and GDPR compliance to ensure data security and privacy."
-      - "Legal Notices Included: Integration of your legal notices for total transparency and legal compliance."
+      - "**Security & Compliance** : SSL-HTTPS, automatic backups and GDPR compliance."
+      - "**Legal Notices** : Writing and integration of compliant legal notices."
+      - "**Basic SEO Optimization** : Structure optimized for natural referencing."
-      - "Basic Training: Learn how to manage and update your site."
+      - "**Basic Training** : 30-minute video training session to manage your site."
+  - title: "Options\nSupplementary"
+    extra_options:
+      - "**Advanced SEO** : Enhanced optimization for your pages (€80)"
+      - "**Advanced Training** : 1 extra hour to master advanced features (€50)"
+      - "**Additional Page** : €50/page"
+      - "**10 Images Pack** : €30"
+      - "**Video Integration** : quote on request"
+    note: "These options allow you to enhance your website according to your needs.
+Each option will add to the initial delivery time."
 ---